All Locations Open 24 Hours A Day, 7 Days A Week

 Steam, hot oil, grease, chemicals, electrical currents, and scalding liquids are common causes of third-degree burns.
 These burns carry a very high risk of infection and require treatment from a skilled medical professional as soon as possible to avoid complications.

-Prestige ER is skilled in burn treatment, including:
+Prestige ER is equipped to provide immediate, expert burn treatment, including:

 • Sterile burn cleaning to remove debris, dead skin, and tissue.